How to Enter Data

 Clicking the name of the assessment opens the spreadsheet for data entry.
 After entering a score, you will be prompted to select the date the assessment was given.
 This is important to enter correctly, as it dictates the proficiency calculation.
 It can be changed later.

 As you enter data, the spreadsheet will change colors to show proficiency per question.
-When all th answers are entered, the total will reflect an accurate overall proficiency.
+When all the answers are entered, the total will reflect an accurate overall proficiency.

 Special Note: Autopopulate Gradebook Spreadsheets

 You may autopopulate a spreadsheet or task with the maximum point value and then modify individual cells or student rows to expedite data entry.
-To autopopulate the entire spreadsheet, select the three dots in the upper right-hand corner of the data entry view and select “Set empty scores to max” as indicated in the screenshot below.
+To autopopulate the entire spreadsheet, select the three dots in the upper right-hand corner of the data entry view and select “Set empty scores to max.”

-If you wish to just set the score to max for a specific question or task, right-click on the item number and select “Set empty scores to max” as indicated in the screenshot below.
+If you wish to just set the score to max for a specific question or task, right-click on the item number and select “Set empty scores to max.”

 Entering Data: Features to Know